 Favourite Film: Blade Runner 2049

-Favourite Book: Ready Player One or The Hobbit
+Favourite Book: Ready Player One and The Hobbit

 How did you get into games as a hobby?

 It seems to be a general theme in the office that there’s a lot of gamer Dads from the 80s and 90s that we owe our thanks to for getting us into gaming.
 My Dad was a big Nintendo fan and I spent countless hours on the SNES playing games like Super Mario World.
 I once played Starwing for so long it burnt out my old CRT monitor.
 Half the screen went black, which I thought was a feature of the level, until smoke started to come out of the chunky back unit.
 My Uncle, who worked at Worms developer Team17 at the time, got me into the original PlayStation, where I fell in love with Metal Gear Solid and Crash Bandicoot.
-I’m primarily a Sony gamer now with the Nintendo Switch sprinkled in!
+I'm primarily a Sony gamer now, but I'm spoiled so I sprinkle in both PC and Nintendo Switch gaming too!

 What’s your career background?

 I actually started life as an apprentice mechanic and worked my way up to a fully qualified Vehicle Technician with Ford motor company.
 After company restructuring and downsizing at the depot I was based at, I found myself covering administrative duties which I actually preferred.
 From there I worked my way into an office lead role at an events company and found I actually had a knack for the marketing side of things.
-I developed my writing skills and have written for video game magazines and websites as a result.
+I developed my writing skills, part on the job and part through university, and have written for video game magazines and websites as a result.
 Finding Aardvark and being able to match my hobby with my career, in an industry I care about, was amazing.
+I also work as a freelance games journalist and as a Staff Writer at Switch Player Mag.
+I'm basically never not around games.

 What’s an average day look like for you at Aardvark Swift?

 No day is strictly the same, marketing is very fluid.
 Sure, there’s certain points you have to hit but it can be very reactionary.
 Keeping appraised of industry news helps.
 I generally handle a lot of the content creation side of things.
-If you’ve seen any of our videos, podcasts, blog entries or social media posts then you’re already acquainted with my work!
+If you’ve seen any of our videos, podcasts, blog entries or social media posts then you’re already well acquainted with my work!
+Comms and content FTW.

 What do you love most about your job?